-- When should I use a probate specialist?
+Should I use a probate specialist?

-When should I use a probate specialist?
+When do I need a probate specialist?

-However, you may want to think about using a probate specialist if:
+You might want to think about using a probate specialist if:

 - The deceased died without a will, and it’s a complicated estate to administer.